UNODISASTER/unodisaster.github.io/_posts/2022-01-09-readinglist.md

 tags: 2022, Spring, Reading List, New Students
 ---

-This semester marks Dr. LaLone's first with students.
+This semester marks Dr. LaLone's first with his own PhD students.
 A routine activity Dr. LaLone has declared are to post weekly reading responses.
 There are 16 weeks in a semester.

 * Classes begin January 24
 * Spring Break is March 12-16